The kettlebell swing is a fascinating exercise.

 The next best thing are probably deadlifts or thrusters.

 Multiple birds are killed with one stone, that stone being the kettlebell swing.

-For my own purposes, the kettlebell swing has been magic.
+For my own purposes, kettlebell swing have been magic.

 A few years ago, I rarely swung my 28kg bell beyond the 15-20 rep mark.
 In reflection, that was both stupid and smart on my part.

-Since that time, I have explored the higher rep ranges of swings myself.
+Since that time, I have explored the higher rep ranges of swings myself and had great success.

 —> Here is a short list of my observations and findings during that time<—